luk036/ellipsoid-method/ell-review.md

 If $A$ is a real matrix that is symmetric and positive-definite, it can be decomposed as $A = L L^T$.
 Here, $L$ represents a real lower triangular matrix with positive diagonal entries.

-The Cholesky and LDLT decompositions are matrix decomposition methods utilized in linear algebra for disparate purposes, exhibiting distinctive properties.
+The Cholesky and $LDL^\mathsf{T}$ decompositions are matrix decomposition methods utilized in linear algebra for disparate purposes, exhibiting distinctive properties.

 The Cholesky decomposition is a method for decomposing a Hermitian, positive-definite matrix into the product of a lower triangular matrix and its conjugate transpose.
 The Cholesky decomposition is typically a faster and more numerically stable method than the $LDL^\mathsf{T}$ decomposition.
 Nevertheless, the input matrix must be positive definite for this to be effective.